Gympie: Climate

-Gympie experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, muggy summers and mild winters.
+Gympie experiences a humid subtropical climate (Köppen: Cfa) with hot, rainy summers and mild, dry winters with cool nights.
+Annual rainfall averages around 1117.4 mm, with a summer maximum.
+Extreme temperatures have ranged from -4.3 C on 20 July 2007 to 42.4 C on 4 January 2014.

 Attractions

 The Gympie Gold Mining and Historical Museum houses memorabilia from the early gold mining era, as well as displays showcasing military, rural, transport, communications, and steam development in Australia.
 The WoodWorks Museum provides an insight into the timber industry and social history of yesteryear through displays and demonstrations.
 Features include a large selection of pioneering hand tools, a 1925 Republic truck, bullock wagons, and a blacksmith shop.

 The Valley Rattler steam train is a tourist train that began operations in 1996.
 It follows the Mary River through the forests and plantations of the Mary Valley to Amamoor.
 The train departs and returns to the Old Gympie Railway Station in Tozer Street, an original railway station from the 1900s gold rush.